raml-org/raml-spec/versions/raml-10/raml-10.md

     type: Phone | Notebook
 ```

-An instance of a union type is valid if and only if it meets all restrictions associated with at least one of the base types.
-More generally, an instance of a type that has a union type in its type hierarchy is valid if and only if it is a valid instance of at least one of the base types obtained by expanding all unions in that type hierarchy.
-Such an instance is deserialized by performing this expansion and then matching the instance against all the base types, starting from the left-most and proceeding to the right; the first successfully-matching base type is used to deserialize the instance.
+An instance of a union type is valid if and only if it meets all restrictions associated with at least one of the super types.
+More generally, an instance of a type that has a union type in its type hierarchy is valid if and only if it is a valid instance of at least one of the super types obtained by expanding all unions in that type hierarchy.
+Such an instance is deserialized by performing this expansion and then matching the instance against all the super types, starting from the left-most and proceeding to the right; the first successfully-matching base type is used to deserialize the instance.

 The following example defines two types and a third type which is a union of those two types.